incognito666/project2/README.md

   - This is a manual task.
 We check the commit logs and the dates of submissions.

 8. All the issue  have not been resolved.
-  - For this task we extracted the closed time.
+  - The closed time has been checked for each issue.

 9. Issues are not closed on time.
   - The issue created and issue closed dates are extracted from the data output files.